Why Is the Nonce Limited to 32 Bits and What Happens When It Is Exhausted?

 When miners exhaust all 32-bit nonce values for a given block header configuration, they must modify the 'extranonce' field, which is part of the Coinbase transaction, to generate new Merkle Roots.
 This changes the block header entirely, allowing the nonce search to start over.

-What Is the Primary Function of the Merkle Root in a Blockchain?
+What Is the Purpose of a “Block Header” in a Blockchain?